 Now you know how to swing a kettlebell safely, let’s take a look at a few of the ways you can incorporate this exercise into your training sessions.

 As part of a circuit – use swings to work your posterior chain as part of a full-body circuit training workout, burning fat and building your fitness in the process.
-For example:

 - Kettlebell swings x 20

 - Pull-ups x 10

 Rest 1-2 minutes and then repeat for 2-4 laps.

 For interval training – kettlebell swings are a very useful exercise for high-intensity interval training.
 In fact, with just this one exercise, you can have a great fat-burning and fitness-building workout.
 For example:

 - 30 seconds swings/30 seconds rest x 10.

 - 20 seconds swings/10 seconds rest x 8 (Tabatas).